The Southampton Fresh Air Home

 SFAH is barrier-free and our campus conforms to ADA standards for special needs children.
 Nestled in our pristine setting are swimming pools, sports courts, and activity buildings.
 Children live in spacious climate-controlled fully equipped dorms with 24-hour staff.
 The Home has a professionally staffed, full-service kitchen with many choices to keep even the most discerning child's appetite happy!
 Registered nurses provide around the clock medical coverage in the Mulholland Health Center, and a doctor is on call at all times.
 Southampton Hospital is only 5 miles away.
 Therapy services are available on-site and transportation for campers is provided to and from New Your City.

-SFAH provides an environment in which physically disabled children can socialize with one another and enjoy playing and competing in games and sports designed for them.
+SFAH provides an environment in which children with physical disabilities can socialize with one another and enjoy playing and competing in games and sports designed for them.
 Campers mature and develop in the Home's unique and supportive environment of love, understanding, and creative play.
 Many children who come to camp at the Home enjoy their first experience of leadership, competition, and independence - experiences they carry with them throughout their lives.
 During the camp season, and on retreat weekends, parents and siblings of campers take advantage of the time together, away from the tasks associated with caring for a physically disabled child.
 They relax, go on vacation, and prepare for the next school year.